 I was recently waiting to hear back about a position, and I’ll admit it: Every time my email dinged, I frantically checked to see if it was news on the job front—or just another retail advertisement.
 I’d think about the job before I went to bed, and when I woke up in the morning.

-That’s not necessarily a bad thing: In part, obsessing over a job is how you know you’re on the right track and applying for a role you’re really passionate about.
+That’s not necessarily a bad thing: In part, getting so wrapped up in a potential job is how you know you’re on the right track and applying for a role you’re really passionate about.
 At the same time, though, you need that proverbial dose of reality—and regularly—so that you’re not crushed if you don’t get the job.

 Your personal timeline will depend on your circumstances, but if I make it to the final round for any given job, I give myself one week when I’m allowed to think about it non-stop.
 For an entire week, I don’t apply to other jobs (assuming I don’t have anything else in the works), almost as a show of confidence in myself.
 For the skeptics who think this means I’ll miss my chance elsewhere, the second part of the one-week rule is that, after a week, I go back to job-hunting business as usual, and pick up right where I left off.